SajaALfahmi/Emergency-Call-Classification-Naive-Bayes/README.md

-# Emergency Call Classification using Naïve Bayes
+# Emergency Call Classification using Bernoulli Naïve Bayes

 A machine learning project that classifies emergency calls into **High Priority** and **Low Priority** using the Bernoulli Naïve Bayes algorithm.